This area is in School of Health Sciences and Wellness in the COLLEGE OF PROFESSIONAL STUDIES .

 - two letters of recommendation,

-- evidence of 50 hours of athletic training observation with a certified AT.
-Observation hours must be completed within the past 24 months prior to application,
+- evidence of 20 hours of athletic training observation with a certified AT.

 - a listing of complete or in-progress prerequisite coursework, and